ClearHeadedT/boot-dev-log/learn-go/NOTES.md

 - Learned short variable declaration syntax (:=).
 - Learned Go is statically typed, compared to Python's dynamic typing.
 - Learned Go is compiled, and how that affects speed.
+- Learned Go's type sizes and choosing the right type.